-SHEP has been involved in advocacy since the year 2000 and was to the forefront in the development of advocacy for vulnerable older people through a project called Cork Older Peopleâ€™s Advocacy Service.
+SHEP has been involved in advocacy since the year 2000 and was to the forefront in the development of advocacy for older people through a project called Cork Older Peopleâ€™s Advocacy Service.
 A defining feature of SHEPâ€™s model of advocacy has been pioneering the training and deployment of advocates in both volunteer and contracted capacities from the context and experience of active involvement in this work.

 We participated very successfully in the pilot Advocacy Project for People with Disabilities which was funded by the Citizen Information Board (CIB).
 This allowed SHEP to offer a high level of representative advocacy through a full-time professional advocate between 2008 and 2010

 Since 2010 SHEP Advocates have been deployed to support people facing the challenges of de-congregation (the closing of larger institutions and the shift to supported living in the community).
-SHEP has also deployedÂ advocates to provide advocacy for vulnerable older people in residential settings.
-This consists of regular visits to Nursing Homes, getting to know the residents and, where needed, providing them with group and individual advocacy.
+SHEP has also deployedÂ advocates to provide advocacy for older people in residential settings consisting of regular visits to Nursing Homes providing them with group and individual advocacy.

 - re-establish and extend our work in facilitating independent advocacy groups in residential and community settings with disabled adults